DavitVarshanidze/Nand2Tetris/README.md

 <a href="https://www.youtube.com/playlist?list=PLrDd_kMiAuNmSb-CKWQqq9oBFN_KNMTaI">First part</a></br>
 <a href="https://www.youtube.com/playlist?list=PLrDd_kMiAuNmllp9vuPqCuttC1XL9VyVh">Second part</a></br></br>
-On top there is software folder, which you can download and open any program which is provided by nand2tetris course, but do not forget to download JDK first if you don't have it already.
+On top there is software folder, which you can download and open any program which is provided by nand2tetris course, but do not forget to download JDK first if you don't have it already.</br>

+I prefer book which is also provided in source code.